 You or your child may need one or several different types of treatment depending on how severe the symptoms are and what parts of the body are affected.
 Targeted intervention and treatment may help to improve function for the nervous system and musculoskeletal system.

 Families may also work with their health care providers and, during the school years, school staff to develop individual care and treatment programs.
-As adults remaining physically active and
+As adults remaining physically active and working with your care team to ensure that you prevent health decline due to a sedentary lifestyle is key to maximize and optimize health and quality of life.

 Physical therapy usually begins in the first few years of life or soon after the diagnosis is made.
 Specific sets of exercises (such as resistive, or strength training programs) and activities can maintain or improve muscle strength, balance, motor skills, and prevent contractures.